the-events-calendar/event-tickets/readme.txt

 * Tweak - Re-styled Create and Edit Tickets in Block Editor.
 [ET-1835]
 * Tweak - Re-styled Tickets Settings in Block Editor.
 [ET-1834]
 * Tweak - Using react-number-format to display price.
 [ET-1885]
+* Tweak - Declared dynamic properties for Attendees page to avoid deprecation warnings.
 * Fix - Orders title in admin page.
 [ET-1868]
-* Tweak - Declared dynamic properties for Attendees page to avoid deprecation warnings.
-* Fix - Fix typo on My Tickets when using Ticket Commerce only.
+* Fix - Typo on My Tickets when using Ticket Commerce only.
 [ET-1909]

 = [5.6.6.1] 2023-10-12 =